 What are Orbital Diagrams?

-Electron orbital diagrams are diagrams used to show the location of electrons within the sublevels of an atom or atoms when used in bonding.
+Electron orbital diagrams are diagrams used to show the energy of electrons within the sublevels of an atom or atoms when used in bonding.
 Single atom diagrams (atomic orbital diagrams) consist of horizontal lines or boxes for each sublevel.
 Within orbitals, arrows indicate the spin direction of the occupant electrons.
-Multi-atom diagrams (molecular orbital diagrams) show the location of electrons in sigma and pi bonds.
+Multi-atom diagrams (molecular orbital diagrams) show the energy of electrons in molecular orbitals.
 Typically, they only show the outermost electrons.
 This article will explore the basics of how to draw each type of diagram, and important rules to follow in their construction.

 Orbital Diagram Basics